Expats in Kuala Lumpur

 Sign up for Grab Car now.
 It’s cheap and safe.
 In fact, it costs me less to take a Grab Car to and from the city centre than it does to pay for parking.
 They’ve just updated their app to include an “Emergency” button that puts you in direct contact with 999 services and you can “share your ride” with a friend so they can track your journey too.

 Get a Touch n’ Go card.
+(You can get them from many LRT stations, Petronas petrol stations, Watsons and many other places.)
 This will save you time on the tollways, in parking lots and you can use it on the LRT (Light Rail Transit).
 Skip the parking ticket queues by simply waving your card at the entry and exit of parking lots and head to the Touch n’ Go lanes on the highways as well.
 Notice that queue that goes halfway up the highway?
 That’s the lane of cars with no Touch n’ Go!

 Personal recommendations for travel around Malaysia, South East Asia and further afield can all be found in the Travel section of The Yum List.
 We’ve personally stayed at, eaten in or spa-ed at every single place on the list.
 Just choose your destination from the drop-down menu and find recommended hotels, spas, restaurants and bars in each location.